-- (2) Petitions for the right to erect a city tower or collocate antennae facilities on a city tower must be submitted to the director of the information technology services department.
-The director may process requests and may establish forms and procedures to carry out this section.
-Tower leases and collocation licenses are for 20-year terms. - (3) The city may lease space for the erection of city towers.
-When erected, city towers remain personal property and belong to the provider during the existence of the lease.
-The provider is entitled to install one antennae array and antennae facilities on the city tower at a discounted licensing fee for the entire life of the lease.
-The lease may specify the required height of the city tower and the required number of antennae array locations.
-If following termination of a tower lease for any reason, the provider fails to remove the city tower within sixty (60) days or otherwise dispose of the tower, the tower shall be considered abandoned and shall become the property of the city.
+- (1) Petitions for the right to erect a wireless communcations tower on city property or collocate antennae facilities on a wireless communications tower must be submitted to the chief information/technology officer.
+The chief information/technology officer may process requests and may establish forms and procedures to carry out this section.
+Wireless communications leases and collocation licenses are for 20-year terms. - (2) The city may lease space for the erection of wireless communications towers.
+When erected, wireless communication towers remain personal property and belong to the provider during the existence of the lease.
+The lease may specify the required height of the wireless communications tower and the required number of antennae array locations.
+If following termination of a tower lease for any reason, the provider fails to remove the wireless communications tower within sixty (60) days or otherwise dispose of the tower, the tower shall be considered abandoned and shall become the property of the city. - (3) The provider shall reserve space for the installation of one antennae array and related communications facilities on the wireless communications tower for the city's use at no cost to the city for the entire life of the lease.
+If the city installs an antennae array and related communications facilities on the tower, petitioner's employees and contractors must wear a suitable photo ID badge while on the premises, to be provided by the provider, which includes a nominal 1 1⁄2" square personal photo, unique logo and labeling that identifies the provider and the employee or contractor by name and a telephone number where confirmation of employment may be readily confirmed.